rsyncOSX/RsyncOSXdocs/content/post/check.md

 description = "Sometimes you want to check the synchronized data." lastmod = "2020-11-12"
 +++
-The check of synchronized data is triggered by the `File` menu or the `⌘K` shortcut.
+The check of synchronized data is triggered by the `File -> Check synchronized` menu or the `⌘K` shortcut.

 ### The archive parameter